Future is in doubt for cheaper versions of biologic drugs

-TRENTON, N.J.
-(AP) — They were the drugs that were supposed to save the U.S. tens of billions of dollars.
+TRENTON, N.J. — They were the drugs that were supposed to save the U.S. tens of billions of dollars.

 Called “biosimilars,” they are near-copies of complex and expensive biologic drugs to treat cancer, rare diseases and autoimmune disorders like rheumatoid arthritis and colitis.